mayureshh27/analytics-dashboard/README.md

-# Flowchat Gemini
+# Analytics Dashboard

 This project is a full-stack application that allows users to chat with their data.
-It uses a React frontend, a Node.js/Express backend, and a PostgreSQL database.
+It uses a Nextjs frontend, a Node.js/Express and FastAPI backend, and a PostgreSQL database.

 ## Setup